ujji7/eldians/FEATURES.md

  that user and their list of games will not be added to the market
   * Each id in the user's list will be checked for its existence from the games file - only if it exists and that game is being sold by this seller will it be added to the marketplace
-  * If any game object does not match the given format (1 instead of {"id": 1}), that game will not be added to the seller's list of games.
+  * If any game object does not match the given format (1 instead of {"uniqueID": 1}), that game will not be added to the seller's list of games.
-  * duplicate unique ids will be ignored.
+  * duplicate unique ids and duplicate sellers will be ignored - only the first occurring seller would be added.

-If the entire market file does not follow the specified format, aka an empty file, a file with just "aknda" would lead to the creation of a new, empty Marketplace with auction sale set as false.
+If the entire market file does not follow the specified format, aka an empty file, a file with random words such as just "agenda" would lead to the creation of a new, empty Marketplace with auction sale set as false, and uid set to 0.